-6. Change the corecrypto configuration

-/opt/nfast/webservices/corecrypto/conf/config.yaml to use the new certificate and the generated HSM key.
-In the external\tls section of the config file:

-- a.
-Set key\appname\ident: simple:wsop-server-key - b.
-Set cert\file: /opt/nfast/webservices/corecrypto/tls/external/servercorecrypto-cert.crt - c.
-Unset (comment out) key\file - 7.
+- 6. Change the corecrypto configuration /opt/nfast/wsop/corecrypto/conf/config.yaml to use the new certificate and the generated HSM key.
+In the external_tls section of the config file: - a.
+Set key_appname_ident: simple:wsop-server-key - b.
+Set cert_file: /opt/nfast/wsop/corecrypto/tls/external/server-corecryptocert.crt - c.
+Unset (comment out) key_file - 7.
 Restart the corecrypto service for the change to take effect.

 5.1.3.
-Use a non-HSM-protected key for the Web Services server

-If it has been decided not to use the HSM to protect Web Services server's private key, this key must be stored in WSOP's file system.
+Use a non-HSM-protected key for the Web Services server key must be stored in WSOP's file system.
 You will need to manually generate the server's private key and TLS server certificate file using tools such as OpenSSL (without using the OpenSSL nShield NFKM engine).